 - To wrap the tamales, pull 24 pencil thin strips off of the corn husks and set aside.
 Take a husk and dry off the excess water on it with a paper towel.
 Place the husk in your hand with the tapered side away from you and the smooth side up.
-Using a spoon, spread 2-3 tbsp. of the dough (¼ inch thick) onto the corn husk, forming a 3 - 4 inch square.
-Leave a border of at least 3/4 inch on each side of the square.
+Using a spoon, spread 2-3 tablespoon of the dough (¼ inch thick) onto the corn husk, forming a 3 - 4 inch square.
+Leave a border of at least ¾ inch on each side of the square.

-- Place 1 tbsp. of strawberry jam in the center of the dough.
+- Place 1 tablespoon of strawberry jam in the center of the dough.
 Bring the two long sides of the corn husk together, this will cause the masa to surround the jam, and roll them in the same direction around the tamal.
 (If the husk is too small, fold one of the long sides towards the center, and then fold the other long side on top.)
 Fold down the empty tapered section of the corn husk, forming a closed bottom.
 This will leave the top of the tamal open.
 Tie with a corn husk strip to secure the bottom of the tamal.

 - Place the tamal in the steamer vertically leaning against the side of the steamer, with the open end on top.
 Repeat this process until you run out of dough and all the tamales are in the steamer.
 Cover them with a layer of corn husks.
 If the steamer is not full, fill the empty spaces with more corn husks.
 Cover the pot and bring the water to a boil.
 Turn heat down to medium and cook for 40 minutes.
 Check the tamales, when they separate easily from the corn husk it means they are done.
 If they are not done, steam for 10 more minutes and check again.